-In the fall of 2018 I started as a visiting assistant professor at Manchester University.
+In the fall of 2018 I started as an assistant professor at Manchester University.
 Currently, I have two students in my laboratory.
 Stephani is studying wound response in soybean over the summer of 2019.
 Ally will be studying the effects of cold stress on soybean photosynthesis over the 2019-2020 academic year.

 I have my PhD from IUPUI in Dr. Stephen Randall's lab.
 My dissertation examined the CBF cold pathway in soybean (Glycine max) at IUPUI.
 I have a masters degree from the University of Delaware where I studied temperature and light impacts on photosystem II in zooxanthellae (Symbiodinium spp.).